symfony-cmf/symfony-cmf-docs/reference/tree-browser.rst

 ===========================

 The `SymfonyCmfTreeBrowserBundle <https://github.com/symfony-cmf/TreeBrowserBundle#readme>`_
-provides integration with :doc:`/reference/tree` to provide a tree nagivation on top of a PHPCR repository.
+provides integration with :doc:`/reference/tree` to provide a tree navigation on top of a PHPCR repository.

 .. index:: TreeBrowserBundle